davesnowdon/nao-hypnotist/README.md

 * Using timeline layers to implement a state machine in Choreographe
 * Selecting an option using speech recognition
 * Face detection

+Video of the application in operation can be found here: http://www.davesnowdon.com/project/nao/updates/2012-02-nao-hypnotist